Director (2015-) and Research Professor

 Research Associate Professor

 at the Center for Political Studies and Director of the Center for Southeast Asian Studies, University of Michigan.

 He is also an Associate Professor in the Department of Political Science at the University of Michigan.
 His research interests include comparative political parties and party systems, political economy and political development.

 His research interests include comparative politics with a focus on the nationalization and Europeanization of electoral politics, political parties and electoral systems, state formation, nation-building and regionalism in a broad cross-national and historical perspective.

-Research Associate Professor and Assistant Director
+Research Professor and Research Director

 He has specific expertise in African politics, political violence, authoritarian regimes, political development, and survey methodology.